 And with the seats down, the Evoque’s loading bay is extended to 1,156 litres, or enough room for 25 carry on cases.

 Reliability and safety

-In years gone by, Land Rover hasn’t had the best reliability record.
-Recently, that’s improved, although it’s still more troublesome than we’d like.
+In years gone by, Land Rover hasn’t had the best reliability record but that’s improved recently.

 The Range Rover Evoque scored a maximum of five stars during its NCAP safety test in early 2019.

-Even the entry-level models feature emergency braking assist, a driver alert sensor, lane-keep assist, a brake pad wear indicator and a pedestrian airbag as standard.
+Even the entry-level models feature a great level of kit including emergency braking assist, a driver alert sensor, lane-keep assist, a brake pad wear indicator and a pedestrian airbag as standard.